 3. Leave a house key with a trusted family member or friend.
 They can check on the house while you’re gone to make sure everything is as it should be.
 They can water your garden, feed your cat, and catch any water leaks before they become a major problem.

-If ever a water leak causes havoc in your life, you can turn back the clock with a top professional flood drying service and let the experienced water damage technicians from Service Team of Professionals in Spokane, WA get to work ASAP!
+If ever a water leak causes havoc in your life, you can turn back the clock with a top professional flood drying service and let the experienced water damage technicians from STOP Restoration in Spokane, WA get to work ASAP!
 (509) 260-8166

 By Brian Clark